EAGRE-water-wave-impact-modelling/FSI_Experiments/README.md

 # Experimental Data for the Experimental Modeling of Water-Wave Interactions with a Flexible Beam

-This GitHub repository has been created to share the experimental data which is presented in the OMAE 2023 conference paper 'Experimental Modeling of Water-Wave Interactions with a Flexible Beam'.
+This GitHub repository is created to share the experimental data which is presented in the OMAE 2023 conference paper 'Experimental Modeling of Water-Wave Interactions with a Flexible Beam'[1].
 The paper has already been accepted for publication; however, it is not publically available yet.
-The figure and the explanation mentioned here is taken from the paper.
+The figure and the explanation mentioned here are taken from the paper.
 The paper presents a series of fluid-structure-interaction (FSI) experiments for studying water-wave interactions with a flexible beam in a wide range of sea conditions thus yielding a variety of FSI test-case data.
-The details about the dimensions of the beam and arrangements of the sensors are described in the form detailed CAD drawings which are given in **CAD_fsi_beam_exp.pdf**.
+The details about the dimensions of the beam and arrangements of the sensors are described in the form of detailed CAD drawings which are given in **CAD_fsi_beam_exp.pdf**.
 The shared CAD drawings could be used in the future to reproduce the model.
-To enchance the users' understanding of the experimental setup a 2D schematic diagram of the setup is shown in the figure given below. (*Note: The figure is taken from the above mentioned OMAE paper which is not publically available yet.*)
+To enhance the users' understanding of the experimental setup, a 2D schematic diagram of the setup is shown in the figure given below. (*Note: The figure is taken from the above-mentioned OMAE paper which is not publically available yet.*)

 ![My Image](beam_exp_setup.png)
+Figure 1: A two-dimensional schematic diagram of the experimental setup.

-The aim is to use these experimental data in order to validate FSI solvers commonly employed by the maritime industry in the design of fixed-foundation, offshore wind turbines.
-The study is divided into three experimental cases which are as follows (click on case number to read more description):
+The aim is to use these experimental data to validate FSI solvers commonly employed by the maritime industry in the design of fixed-foundation, offshore wind turbines.
+The study is divided into three experimental cases which are as follows (click on the case number to read more description):

 <details>

 <summary>Case-1 experiments: regular-water-waves interactions with the flexible beam when the carriage is at rest </summary>

 - "*Experimental Case 1 concerns interactions of regular waves with the flexible beam when the carriage is at rest; studying this case will facilitate the validation of linear FSI solvers in the non-resonant regime, since the non-linear dynamic response of beam is not excited by the incident-wave frequencies.
 This experimental case is further divided into two subcases corresponding to different submerged beam lengths.
-Subcases 1 and 2 respectively have *0.25m* and *0.5m* of the beam submerged*".
+Subcases 1 and 2 respectively have *0.25m* and *0.5m* of the beam submerged*"[1].

 </details>